What is a measure (bar) in music? A beginner's guide to music notation

 The time signature tells you how the beats are divided in a song.
 The beat is the basic unit of time, usually counted as beats per minute (BPM).
 The speed of the beat is called the tempo.
 Tempo is typically shown as a rhythmic note followed by a number, like ♩=60, meaning 60 beats per minute.

-The bottom number of the time signature indicates the value of each beat in terms of rhythmic figures.
-For example, 1/4 represents a quarter note, as it is one quarter of a whole note.
-So, if the time signature is 4/4, the beat unit is a quarter note.
-This concept applies to other rhythmic figures as well: if the time signature is 4/8 instead of 4/4, the beat unit becomes an eighth note, and so on.
+The bottom number of the time signature defines the value of each beat.
+For example, 1/4 represents a quarter note, as it is one-quarter of a whole note.
+Therefore, in a 4/4 time signature, the beat unit is a quarter note.
+This principle applies to other rhythmic figures as well: in a 4/8 time signature, the beat unit becomes an eighth note, and so on.

 The top number tells you how many of these rhythmic notes are in each measure.
 For instance, in 4/4, there are four quarter notes per measure.
 In 2/4, there are two quarter notes per measure.
 In 12/8, there are 12 eighth notes per measure.

-You can think of it like this:
+You can think of it this way:

 - 4/4 = Four quarter notes per measure.